 Types of Alimony in Florida

 The state of Florida defines various types of alimony or spousal support.
 Each category is unique and employed for a different set of reasons.
+Spousal support terminates upon the death of either payer or recipient.

 Temporary Alimony.
 Temporary alimony is given to the spouse-in-need during the period of separation before the divorce is final.
 Upon finalization, the courts may continue alimony in a different form or terminate payments.